engines/Spaces/README.md

 blueprint_space.by(descriptor)
 ```

-## Generating an Installations::Installation
+## Generating a Resolutions::Resolution

-A `Installations::Installation` is what will generate a DockerFile.
-You create an installation from a blueprint like so:
+A `Resolutions::Resolution` is what will generate a DockerFile.
+You create an resolution from a blueprint like so:

 ```
 blueprint = universe.blueprints.by(descriptor)
-installation = blueprint.installation
+resolution = blueprint.resolution
 ```

-## Saving an Installations::Installation
+## Saving a Resolutions::Resolution

-Save `Installations::Installation` to installation space with:
+Save `Resolutions::Resolution` to resolution space with:

 ```
-installation_space = universe.installations
+resolution_space = universe.resolutions
-installation_space.save(installation)
+resolution_space.save(resolution)
 ```

 # Containers

 ## Generating DockerFile content

-A installation can generate docker file content:
+A resolution can generate docker file content:

 ```
-content = installation.docker_file
+content = resolution.docker_file
 ```

 ## Saving docker file content to a file